tensorflow/minigo/RESULTS.md

 bug](https://github.com/tensorflow/minigo/pull/234) we decided to pause training to get to the bottom of it.
-It ended up affecting < 0.01% of games, but we had already seen progress stall and retrace similar to v5, so we decided to rollback and test a new hypothesis:  That our amount of games with resign disabled (5%) was too small.
+It ended up affecting < 0.01% of games, but we had already seen progress stall and retrace similar to v5, so we decided to rollback and test a new hypothesis:  That our amount of calibration games (5%) was too small.
 Compared to other efforts (AGZ paper says 10%, LZ stepped from 100% => 20%, and LCZ was still at 100% games played without resignations), Minigo is definitely the odd one out.